 Lastly we looked at purity.
 We preferred companies that conducted 3rd party testing, like Transparent Labs BCAA + Glutamine, because it showed a commitment to purity and quality.
 It is one of the many reasons they took top spot.

 After all this, we determined the top 10 best BCAAs for women on the market.

 1BCAAs for women decrease physical and mental fatigue.
 Research from 1997 (done on humans, not animals) showed that when given BCAAs during exercise, subjects report up to 15% less fatigue compared to a placebo (2).

 Another more recent 2011 study, published in the Journal of Sports Medicine and Physical Fitness shows that the BCAA group exercised up to 17% longer than the placebo group (3).

 Lastly, research done in 1998 demonstrated that subjects who consumed BCAAs cycled 12% longer compared to the subjects in the placebo group (4).

 It must be noted however that the effect of BCAAs on exercise fatigue is much more significant in untrained individuals compared to trained individuals (5).

-2BCAAs for women can reduce muscle soreness and delayed onset muscle soreness in women.
+2BCAAs for women can reduce muscle soreness and delayed onset muscle soreness.
 BCAAs work to lower blood levels of two enzymes, creatine kinase, and lactate dehydrogenase; which are involved in the muscle damage pathways.